Also called Black Peji.

 Suppresses hunger and supplies stimulation to the muscles.

 Medicinally used against fever, nausea, and vomiting.
-In larger dosages it can be an anti-malarial febrifuge and useful in treatment of a bilious disease.
+In larger dosages, it can be an anti-malarial febrifuge and useful in the treatment of a bilious disease.

 Hoja de Aire